stratum-mining/stratum/README.md

 - ~~POCRegtest-1-0-0~~ - Deprecated POC branch
 - sv2-tp-crates - Subset of main which contains only the files needed by core to implement the template provider
 - POCRegtest-2-0-0 - This branch contains instructions on how to run the demo with the proper bitcoind branch template provider

+## 6. Logging
+The libraries and roles both depend on [tokio tracing](https://github.com/tokio-rs/tracing) crate for logging.
+The role binaries use the [tracing_subscriber](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/) to output log messages to std out.
+To manage the log level output specify your log level in the environment variable `RUST_LOG` on startup.
+For example to start the pool crate with `debug` logging activated start it with `RUST_LOG=debug cargo run`.
+We support this order of logging granularity: `trace`, `debug`, `info`, `warn`, `error`.